vishvish/BirdBase/README.markdown

 		Now: ball = new DynamicSprite( "ball" );

 *	Allows runtime swapping of the asset library: watch all your assets change on stage the instant it loads.

-## TODO

-1. Framework bootstrap could be cleaner - running around building paths from locales, flashvars and preferences has plenty of room for confusion.

-2. New views for everything.

-3. A way to get around the new TLF layout issues when using TLF on a textField in the Flash IDE and exporting that library.
-Text Fields seem to default to the TLF layout in the Flash IDE, but when exported, the whole thing chokes when being loaded in - there's a security issue involved, it seems.

-4. Fix a whole bunch of basic architectural annoyances, such as injector definition being in the application context, and ways to efficiently use multiple asset loaders.

-5. Finish the modules framework so application chunks can be re-used instantly.
-Much to figure out on this as modular framework is good but old and out-of-date.
-Partial implementation working but not decoupled properly.

-## TINGS

-Preferences are a place to hold info you may need later.
-Such as the name of the correct asset that you wish to load.

-This works cloned out of the box, follow the logger statements to see what's going on during bootstrap.

 ## CREDITS